rbisdorff/Digraph3/docSphinx/tutorial.rst

 In case of valued graphs supporting weighted edges, we may finally construct a **most determined** spanning tree (or forest if not connected) using *Kruskal* 's *greedy* **minimum-spanning-tree algorithm** [5]_ on the *dual* valuation of the graph [KRU-1956]_.

-We consider, for instance, a randomly valued graph with five vertices and seven edges bipolarly valued in [-1.0; 1.0].
+We consider, for instance, a randomly valued graph with five vertices and seven edges bipolar-valued in [-1.0; 1.0].

 >>> from graphs import *
 >>> g = RandomValuationGraph(seed=2)